libmid/rtwalk/README.md

-Rtwalk is a simple forum application written in rust.
+Rtwalk is a simple forum application written in rust using surrealdb.

 Some features of rtwalk:
 - Account creation and email verification.